 A number of mining operations, principally sand and gravel extraction, occur in the watersheds of the North Coastal Basin.
 In addition to sand and gravel, numerous other commodities such as manganese, copper, mercury, and crushed rock have been mined.
 The major potential problems relating to these operations are increased turbidity resulting from wash-off or discharge of tailings, and the toxic threat of heavy metals to aquatic organisms.

 The regulation of mining waste is described in the California Code of Regulations, Title 23, Division 3, Chapter 15.
-To implement the Code and to protect the quality of waters from adverse effects resulting from mining waste discharges, the Regional Water Board shall (1) adopt waste discharge requirements on operations which could potentially adversely affect water quality in the Region, (2) immediately issue cleanup and abatement orders to mining operations which are potentially or actually adversely affecting water quality, (3) immediately begin documentation of waste discharges for purposes of taking enforcement actions if necessary, (4) issue enforcement orders when appropriate, and (5) seek civil penalties and/or refer violations of cleanup and abatement orders and cease and desist orders to the Attorney General.
+To implement the Code and to protect the quality of waters from adverse effects resulting from mining waste discharges, the North Coast Water Board shall (1) adopt waste discharge requirements on operations which could potentially adversely affect water quality in the North Coast Region, (2) immediately issue cleanup and abatement orders to mining operations which are potentially or actually adversely affecting water quality, (3) immediately begin documentation of waste discharges for purposes of taking enforcement actions if necessary, (4) issue enforcement orders when appropriate, and (5) seek civil penalties and/or refer violations of cleanup and abatement orders and cease and desist orders to the Attorney General.

-4.1.15Action Plan for Accidental Spills and Contingencies
+5.2.11 Action Plan for Accidental Spills and Contingencies

-On July 24, 1974, the Regional Water Board adopted Resolution No. 74-151 entitled "Contingency Planning and Notification Requirements for Accidental Spills and Discharges".
-The Order was formulated and adopted by the Regional Water Board when it became apparent that specific waste dischargers were unprepared for emergency situations.
+On July 24, 1974, the North Coast Water Board adopted Resolution No. 74-151 entitled "Contingency Planning and Notification Requirements for Accidental Spills and Discharges".
+The Order was formulated and adopted by the North Coast Water Board when it became apparent that specific waste dischargers were unprepared for emergency situations.

-The Order requires entities which discharge, convey, supply, store, or otherwise manage wastes to (1) formulate and submit a contingency plan to the Regional Water Board, (2) immediately report to the Board by telephone any accidental discharge, (3) begin immediate cleanup and abatement activities, and (4) confirm the telephone notification in writing within two weeks of the incident.
+The Order requires entities which discharge, convey, supply, store, or otherwise manage wastes to (1) formulate and submit a contingency plan to the North Coast Water Board, (2) immediately report to the Board by telephone any accidental discharge, (3) begin immediate cleanup and abatement activities, and (4) confirm the telephone notification in writing within two weeks of the incident.
 The written notification is to include the reason for the discharge, the duration and the volume of the discharge, steps taken to correct the problem, and steps taken to prevent the problem from recurring.
-In the event of a spill or discharge emergency, the Regional Water Board acts as a liaison with the discharger and other affected agencies and persons to provide assistance in clean-up and abatement activities.
+In the event of a spill or discharge emergency, the North Coast Water Board acts as a liaison with the discharger and other affected agencies and persons to provide assistance in clean-up and abatement activities.

-Section 25180.7 of the Health and Safety Code requires designated employees of the Regional Water Board to inform local agencies of any illegal discharge or threatened illegal discharge of a hazardous waste.
+Section 25180.7 of the Health and Safety Code requires designated employees of the North Coast Water Board to inform local agencies of any illegal discharge or threatened illegal discharge of a hazardous waste.

-Section 13271 (a) of the Porter-Cologne Water Quality Control Act requires immediate notification of illegal and accidental discharges of sewage or hazardous substances to the Office of Emergency Services and the Regional Water Board, and further requires that the Regional Water Board: 1) list all such notifications at its next business meeting, and 2) notify appropriate local health officials.
+Section 13271 (a) of the Porter-Cologne Water Quality Control Act requires immediate notification of illegal and accidental discharges of sewage or hazardous substances to the Office of Emergency Services and the North Coast Water Board, and further requires that the Regional Water Board: 1) list all such notifications at its next business meeting, and 2) notify appropriate local health officials.

-4.1.16 Policy on the Regulation of Fish Hatcheries, Fish Rearing Facilities, and Aquaculture Operations
+5.2.12 Policy on the Regulation of Fish Hatcheries, Fish Rearing Facilities, and Aquaculture Operations